ICRAR/ngas/doc/configuration.rst

 The ``Authorization`` element has an ``Enable`` attribute which determines whether authentication and authorization is enabled (``1``) or not (``0``).
+The ``Authorization`` element also has an ``Exclude`` attribute for defining a list of commands that are to be excluded from authoriztion.
 Zero or more ``User`` XML sub-elements also describe a different user recognized by NGAS.
 Each ``User`` element should have the following attributes: